Migration guide from older MLA versions

 Python

-MLA 2 introduces one major change in the Python bindings: MLAFile split: this class got split into MLAReader and MLAWriter, see usage example.
+MLA 2 introduces one major change in the Python bindings: MLAFile class got split into MLAReader and MLAWriter classes, see usage example.

 Also, MLA 2 now includes stub files (.pyi) for better IDE support (type checking, autocompletion).